rapidsai/cuspatial/cpp/doc/libcuspatial_refactoring_guide.md

 Existing libcudf-based API tests can mostly be left alone.
 New tests should be added to exercise the header-only API separately in case the libcudf-based API is removed.

+Note that tests, like the header-only API, should not depend on libcudf or libcudf_test.
+The cuDF-based API made the mistake of depending on libcudf_test, which results in breakages of cuSpatial sometimes when libcudf_test changes.